alertlogic/rebar3_erllambda/README.md

 rebar3_erllambda
 ===========

-Enable AWS Lambda function to be written in Erlang
+Enable AWS Lambda functions to be written in Erlang

 ## Overview

-The `rebar3_erllambda` implements a
+`rebar3_erllambda` implements a
 [Rebar3 Plugin](http://www.rebar3.org/docs/plugins) to facilitate the
 development of [AWS Lambda](https://aws.amazon.com/lambda/) functions, written entirely in Erlang.
 This plugin works in concert with